ranbureand/sitefolio/_categories/research.markdown

 category: 'Research'

 excerpt: 'Experimental projects pushing the boundaries of the practice of design.'
+exordium_backup: 'Here are experimental projects pushing the boundaries of the practice of design.'

 published: true
 ---

-Here are experimental projects pushing the boundaries of the practice of design.